yankooknay/news-api/README.md

 # Hacker News API

-This project has 2 apps one Web API and one Windows Service.
+This project has 2 apps, one Web API and one Windows Service.
 And the process to cache the Hacker News in a separate library.

 The caching mechanism can also be accomplished using a cloud caching service (Azure etc.)